synesthesiam/old-custom-components/README.md

     * Raspberry Pi 3 is slow, but works
     * Any desktop computer or server that can run Linux (`armv7l` or `x86_64`)

-Running rhasspy
+Running Rhasspy
 ------------------

-rhasspy is just a collection of Home Assistant components, so it runs when you've copied the custom components to your configuration directory (sometimes `~/.homeassistant`) and added the appropriate entries to your `configuration.yaml` file.
+Rhasspy is just a collection of Home Assistant components, so it runs when you've copied the custom components to your configuration directory (sometimes `~/.homeassistant`) and added the appropriate entries to your `configuration.yaml` file.